actor-framework/actor-framework/manual/MessagePassing.rst

 .. literalinclude:: /examples/message_passing/divider.cpp
    :language: C++
-   :lines: 17-19,49-59
+   :start-after: --(rst-divider-begin)--
+   :end-before: --(rst-divider-end)--

-When sending requests to the divider, we use a custom error handlers to report errors to the user.
+When sending requests to the divider, we can use a custom error handlers to report errors to the user like this:

 .. literalinclude:: /examples/message_passing/divider.cpp
    :language: C++
-   :lines: 70-76
+   :start-after: --(rst-request-begin)--
+   :end-before: --(rst-request-end)--

 .. _delay-message:

 Delaying Messages
 -----------------

 Messages can be delayed by using the function ``delayed_send``, as illustrated in the following time-based loop example.

 .. literalinclude:: /examples/message_passing/dancing_kirby.cpp
    :language: C++
-   :lines: 58-75
+   :start-after: --(rst-delayed-send-begin)--
+   :end-before: --(rst-delayed-send-end)--

+Delayed send schedules messages based on relative timeouts.
+For absolute timeouts, use ``scheduled_send`` instead.

 .. _delegate: